 A Guide to Adoption Subsidies and Assistance for Adoptive Parents

-People who are interested in adopting are often worried about their ability to come up with the necessary funds for the adoption process.
-They may also wonder how they can afford the services required for a child with known medical, developmental, or other needs.
-Adoption subsidies are an underutilized and often misunderstood resource for those who qualify for adoption assistance.
-This article provides essential information and answers to frequently asked questions about adoption subsidies.
+Adoption Advocate No. 151 - Adoption subsidies are an underutilized and often misunderstood resource for those who qualify for adoption assistance.
+This month’s issue of the Adoption Advocate provides essential information and answers to frequently asked questions about adoption subsidies.

 What Are Adoption Subsidies?